jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

     $ ruby file.rb
     ```

 One convention to note: lines that start with a `$` (like above) means they are commands, intended to be run at the command line.
-Lines that start with `#` are comments, just there as helpful info.
+Lines that start with `#` or are surrounded by `<!-- ... -->` are comments, just there as helpful info.

 Give these resources a try to learn the basics of programming in Ruby: